gitea-group-sync/gitea-group-sync/README.md

 You need to create Manage Access Tokens and add key to run.sh or docker-compose.yml the configuration file

+##### Configuration:
+There are two ways to configure the application.
+Via YAML Configuration File or Enviroment Variables.
+- See `run.sh` for an example using the enviroment Variables.
+- Use `./gitea-group-sync --config="config.yaml"` with the example Config File for the YAML Variant.

+##### Gitea Tokens
 The application supports several keys, since to add people to the group you must be the owner of the organization.

 ![](images/Image2.png)